deasterly/ADMIN1/Lab_Guides/Module_11_Labs.md

 ******
 ### STEP 1: Confirm your are logged in to the correct host as the correct user
 1. Open a terminal as needed
-2. Confirm you are logged in to the correct host and starting from the the **~student** home directory.
+2. Confirm you are logged in to the correct host and starting from the the **~root** home directory.
 3. Log out and connect using the correct host and/or user as needed.
 ******
 ### STEP 2: Perform the following operations